subscriptions-project/swg-js/docs/login-flow.md

 // You, the Publisher, go to look up the user.
 Resolve the promise with an account (if it was found). const  accountPromise = new Promise( … );

-// Notify the user that their account is being looked up. subscriptions.waitForSubscriptionLookup(accountPromise).then(account => {
+// We notify the user that their account is being looked up. subscriptions.[waitForSubscriptionLookup](https://raw.githubusercontent.com/subscriptions-project/swg-js/master/docs/img/wait.png)(accountPromise).then(account => {

     // Account was found.
     if(account) {